Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

+Our formulation of Condition~(T), which has not appeared in previous works, precisely captures the property of the metric needed to obtain the tightness of the left--right crossing distances, the existence of the exponent, and the tail estimates (via a uniform bound on the $\Lambda_n$).

+Condition~(T) makes sense for LFPP with any underlying field and any parameter $\xi$.
+In particular, this condition or a variant thereof could possibly hold for LFPP for some $\xi >2/d_2$.
+Therefore, a byproduct of the present work is a simple criterion (that implies, as noted above, tightness of the crossing distances, existence of exponents, and tail estimates) that may be applicable more generally.

-The utility of Condition~(T) is that it allows us to use an Efron--Stein argument to obtain a contraction in an inductive crossing distance logarithm variance bound.
+The utility of Condition~(T) is that it allows us to use an Efron--Stein argument to obtain a contraction in an inductive bound on the crossing distance logarithm variance.
 Informally, since the crossing distance feels the effect of many different subboxes, the subbox crossing distances are effectively being averaged to form the overall crossing distance.
 This yields a contraction in variance.
-(Of course, the coarse scales also contribute variance, and hence the variance of the crossing distance does not decrease as the discretization scale decreases but rather stays bounded.)
-The Efron--Stein argument is applied here in a similar way to the arguments in \cite{DF18,DD18}.
-In particular, using Efron--Stein to bound the variance of the \emph{logarithm} of the crossing distance, rather than the crossing distance itself, was not used in \cite{DD16}, and is an important ingredient in showing the tightness for temperatures up to criticality.
-In the context of the multiscale analysis, percolation and RSW arguments again play a key role in establishing necessary concentration inequalities, in particular to upgrade the bound on the variance of the logarithm of the crossing distance to a stronger concentration statement for the crossing distance.
+(Of course, the coarse scales also contribute to the variance, and hence the variance of the crossing distance does not decrease as the discretization scale decreases but rather stays bounded.)